openkruise/kruise/docs/proposals/20240315-pathandqueryparams.md

 ### Goals

-- Support Path and/or QueryParams for Gateway API, Istio Mesh and Ingress (Specfically, MSE and Gateway API)
+- Support Path and/or QueryParams for Gateway API, Istio Mesh and Ingress (Specifically, MSE and Gateway API)

 ### Non-Goals/Future Work